Technology transfer: During COVID-19 pandemic

 Technology transfer had a direct impact on contributing to global public health issues, by enabling global access to COVID-19 vaccines.
 During 2021, vaccine developers concluded over 200 technology transfer agreements.
 One example was AstraZeneca concluding the licensing and technology transfer agreements on AstraZeneca with the Serum Institute of India and with Daiichi Sankyo of Japan to supply vaccines for COVID-19, which were developed in collaboration with the University of Oxford.
 In this process Intellectual Property was part of the solution and an important tool for facilitation of affordable global access to COVID 19 treatments – as it was the case in two licensing agreements between Medicines Patent Pool (MPP) and pharmaceutical companies Merck and Pfizer.

 Drawbacks

 Despite incentives to move research into production, the practical aspects are sometimes difficult to perform in practice.
 Using DoD technology readiness levels as a criterion (for example), research tends to focus on TRL (technology readiness level) 1–3 while readiness for production tends to focus on TRL 6–7 or higher.
 Bridging TRL-3 to TRL-6 has proven to be difficult in some organizations.
 Attempting to rush research (prototypes) into production (fully tested under diverse conditions, reliable, maintainable, etc.) tends to be more costly and time-consuming than expected.
 Power political and realpolitik incentives in technology transfer are cognized to be negative factors in destructive applications.
-Technology transfer to dictatorial regimes is thought to be disruptive for the scientific purposes.